Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 **Well okay... but how?**

-+ Propose changes to an article
++ To propose changes:

     1. Click on "Edit this article"
     2. Login into your GitHub account (GitHub acc)
     2. Edit article in the web interface
-    3. Submit and propose changes
+    3. Propose changes & submit a new Pull Request
+    4. The owner (me) can now accept your changes or discuss and even add further changes based on your Pull Request

 + To view the all changes to a document, just click on "View history" and you will be taken to the following view: